seasonedcc/composable-functions/API.md

 ```

 ## withSchema
-It creates a composable with unknown input and environment types, and applies the schemas to them so the arguments are assured at runtime.
+It creates a composable with unknown input and context types, and applies the schemas to them so the arguments are assured at runtime.

 See `applySchema` above for more information.